|

 }

-The code shows that the Account
+The code shows that the Account business interface has three methods, deposit, withdraw, and sayHelloFromAccountBean.

-The following code shows the bean file that implements the preceding Account
+The following code shows the bean file that implements the preceding Account interface; the code in bold is described after the example:

 package examples;

-import static javax.ejb.TransactionAttributeType.*;
+import static javax.ejb.TransactionAttributeType.*;import javax.ejb.Stateful;

 import javax.ejb.TransactionAttribute;